cataseven/Alarm-and-Security-Card/README.md

 ### HACS (Recommended)

 1. Go to **HACS**
+2. Add this repository as a custom frontend (if needed)
 3. Search and Install `Alarm and Security Card`
 4. Ensure resource is loaded: